Caleb Swanigan: Sacramento Kings (2019–2020)

 On February 7, 2019, Swanigan was traded to the Sacramento Kings in exchange for Skal Labissière.
 He was assigned to the G League franchise the Stockton Kings on December 16.

 Return to the Trail Blazers (2020)

-On January 20, 2020, Swanigan was traded back to the Portland Trail Blazers along with Trevor Ariza and Wenyen Gabriel in exchange for Kent Bazemore, Anthony Tolliver, and two future second-round picks.
-He opted out of playing with the Trail Blazers in the 2020 NBA Bubble due to personal reasons.
+On January 20, 2020, Swanigan was traded back to the Portland Trail Blazers along with Trevor Ariza and Wenyen Gabriel in exchange for Kent Bazemore, Anthony Tolliver and two future second-round picks.
+He opted out of playing with the Trail Blazers in the 2020 NBA Bubble for personal reasons.

 Post-basketball career and death

 Following his departure from the NBA, Swanigan was charged with misdemeanor drug possession in 2021.
 A photo went viral around that time which showed he had regained significant weight.
 The photo and Damian Lillard's defense of Swanigan against online criticism received significant media coverage.

 On June 20, 2022, Swanigan died in a Fort Wayne, Indiana hospital at age 25.
 The Allen County Coroner's Office reported that Swanigan "died of natural causes".